FudaWiki/fudawiki-files/hanafuda/games/go-stop.md

 If a player holds two cards of a given month, and the third and the fourth card are in the field, then the player may, during their turn, announce this fact and immediately capture all four cards, in a similar fashion as bomb - this is called '콩알탄' - *[kongaltan]* (lit. very small bomb), or '수류탄' - *[suryutan]* (lit. grenade).
 How to treat this may differ (allow the move only, steals a chaff like bomb but does not apply x2 multiplier, or treats like a regular bomb).

+## Whiff

+If a player fails to capture any cards for 5 consecutive turns, the player wins that round and scores the predetermined points (usually equal to stop minimum).
+This is called '허당' - *[heodang]*, or '헤딩' - *heading*.

+## 5 Consecutive Draws

+If players draw for 5 consecutive rounds, the game ends immediately (or resets any multiplier).

 ## Missions

 In Korean online Go-stop platforms, one or more bonus objectives ('미션' - lit. mission), which multiplies score like other multipliers (x2 ~ x8) on completion, may be added at the beginning or during a round.